posit-conf-2023/pkg-dev/README.md

 Please ensure you have installed a recent version of R (>= 4.0) and are able to install packages.
 The workshop will be taught using the RStudio IDE.
-You are welcome to use whichever IDE you are comfortable with, but you might find it easier to follow along if you are using RStudio as well.
+You are welcome to use whichever IDE you are comfortable with, but you will find it easier to follow along if you are using RStudio as well.

 ### Git and GitHub